davidclough/node/_documents/javascript-guide/javascript-guide.md

 You can declare multiple variables on one line using one `var` with multiple declarations and assignments separated by commas, e.g. `var x = 3, y = 7, z = 8;`, just as you can in C#.
 Often you will see this style in JavaScript snippets on the web.
 Some will even tout declaring all your local variables for a particular scope in one big, comma-separated declaration statement as a recommended good practice.
 However, there is nothing at all to be gained by using this syntax.

 #### Using Variables that You Have Not Declared
+Basically, if you are using strict mode, an exception will be thrown if you try to fetch or set the value of any variable which you have not declared.

+If you are not using strict mode and the variable has not been declared then it will be implicitly created for you.
+If you have declared a variable and then make typo when referring to that variable at a later point you will end up with two different variables and maybe some confusing problems.

+Note that the same is not true for properties of an object.
+In this case you can refer to _any_ property of an object you like without error, irrespective of strict mode.

 #### Scope
 In many C-based languages variable scope is much richer than in JavaScript.
 For example, in C#, almost any declaration of a variable within a particular block statement will mean that it can only be accessed from within that same block, or nested blocks, after it has been declared, e.g. a method, an if statement condition or any form of loop.
 In C we can even introduce a scope just by wrapping a group of lines within an extra set of braces.